It (miniseries): Plot

-Thirty years later, in May 1990, It kills a little girl in her backyard, signaling another awakening and feeding spree.
+Thirty years later, in May 1990, It kills Laurie Ann Winterbarger in her backyard, signaling another awakening and feeding spree.
 Mike, the only one to stay in Derry, contacts his old friends to fulfill their oath after hearing reports of missing children.
-All of the Losers, who have gone on to have successful careers, return, except Stan, who cannot bear the thought of returning to Derry to fight It, and commits suicide.
+All of the Losers, who have gone on to have successful careers, return to Derry, except for Stan; He cannot bear the thought of returning to fight It, and slits his wrists to bleed to death.
 The other Losers reunite in Derry, later learning of Stan's suicide.
 Upon returning, they are all taunted and terrorized by Pennywise.
-Bowers, with It's help, escapes from the asylum to murder the Losers.
-Bill's wife, Audra, travels to Derry but is captured by It, hypnotized by the monster's "deadlights".
-Bowers attacks and stabs Mike, but is fatally stabbed with his knife when Eddie and Ben rush in.
+Bowers, with Pennywise’ help, escapes from the asylum to murder the Losers.
+Meanwhile Bill's wife, Audra, travels to Derry but is later captured by It, hypnotized by the monster's "deadlights".
+Bowers attacks and stabs Mike, but fatally stabs himself with his knife when Eddie and Ben rush in to save Mike.
 Mike is hospitalized, and he gives Bill the two silver earrings he retrieved from the sewers ten years ago.
 The five remaining Losers return to the sewers to confront It, where Bill realizes that It has Audra.

-They reach It's inner sanctum, see the catatonic Audra engulfed in spiderwebs, and discover It's true form of a gigantic, otherworldly spider.
-Bill, Ben, and Richie are entranced by the deadlights emanating from It’s underside, while Beverly retrieves the silver earring she overshot.
-Eddie attempts to repeat the wound he inflicted on It as a child, but is grabbed and mortally wounded.
+They reach It's inner sanctum, see the catatonic Audra engulfed in spiderwebs, and discover It's true form of an enormous, spider-like monster.
+Bill, Ben and Richie are entranced by the deadlights emerging from It, as Beverly retrieves the silver earring she overshot.
+Eddie attempts to repeat the wound he inflicted on It as a kid, but is grabbed and mortally wounded.
 Beverly frees her friends, but Eddie dies.
-The others follow the injured demon spider, finishing it by ripping out its heart and crushing the heart.
+The others follow the injured demon spider, killing it by ripping out its heart and crushing it.
 They remove Eddie's body and the catatonic Audra from the sewers.
 Mike recovers in the hospital, explaining how the Losers go their separate ways once again, their memories of It and each other fading over time, save for his journal; Beverly and Ben get married and are expecting their first child, and Richie is cast in a film.
-Bill is preparing to leave Derry, but pulls Audra out of her catatonia by riding her down a street on "Silver" his childhood Schwinn cruiser.
+Bill is preparing to leave Derry, but pulls Audra out of her catatonia by riding her down a street on "Silver", his childhood cruiser.